Validator Operations Guide

 Validator Economics

-Understanding validator economics is crucial for long-term success:
+Understanding validator economics is crucial for long-term success.
+Consider these key aspects:

 - Commission Rate Strategy: Set competitive rates while ensuring operational sustainability